GenerationSoftware/pooltogether-client-monorepo/packages/hyperstructure-client-js/README.md

 const lastDrawId = await prizePool.getLastDrawId()
 ```

-### Getting estimated prize amounts and frequency for all tiers of a prize pool
+### Getting current and estimated prize amounts and frequency for all tiers of a prize pool

 ```ts
 const allPrizeInfo = await prizePool.getAllPrizeInfo()